sverweij/dependency-cruiser/doc/cli.md

 #### Pre-compilation dependencies example: import without use

 Similarly, if you import something, but don't use it, the dependency only exists before compilation.
-Take for example thse two typescript modules:
+Take for example these two typescript modules:

 `a.ts`: